Books I love

 This was the first yoga related book I ever read, so just for that reason it has to be in my recommended list.
 My first yoga teacher, Doris Blum, spoke about this book and I purchased it and was hooked.
 I wanted to learn so much more about the mysteries of yoga, meditation and self realization.
 I am so grateful for the path this book and Doris set me up on.
 Its an old classic and I really recommend giving this a go if you are interested in yoga history.

 Any books from Jon Kabat Zinn are great if you want to explore Mindfulness meditation.
-This one is the most comprehensive one with the full program that they teach at the stress reduction clinics.
+Full Catastrophe Living is the most comprehensive one with the full program that they teach at the stress reduction clinics.
+One I use all the time in my yoga and meditation sessions is Wherever you go, there you are.
+It has little snippets of inspiration and is not a book you read front to back.
 I highly recommend all his books.
 They are well written and easy to understand.
-It takes practice and persistence to untangle our complicated, fast paced lives and Joh’s books help us to find a way within.
+It takes practice and persistence to untangle our complicated, fast paced lives and Jon’s books help us to find a way within.

 One of my favorite books on Yin Yoga.
 I refer back to this book all the time.
 It has all the poses explained well and sample sequences.